-- 1) What values or criteria should be considered in selecting and designing new protected areas? - 2) Why is it important to consider the values/criteria identified in question 1? - 3) What data and methods are available for assessing each value/criterion? - 4) What research is needed or recently available to improve how the values/criteria are applied or to assess their effectiveness at achieving conservation goals? - 5) What are the challenges and/or opportunities to adopting shared criteria among different groups involved in conservation planning, and how could these challenges be addressed, or opportunities realized? - 6) Vote on the most important values/criteria (dotmocracy to be done by entire group at the end of the global café)
+- 1. What values or criteria should be considered in selecting and designing new protected areas? - 2.
+Why is it important to consider the values/criteria identified in question 1? - 3.
+What data and methods are available for assessing each value/criterion? - 4.
+What research is needed or recently available to improve how the values/criteria are applied or to assess their effectiveness at achieving conservation goals? - 5.
+What are the challenges and/or opportunities to adopting shared criteria among different groups involved in conservation planning, and how could these challenges be addressed, or opportunities realized? - 6.
+What are the most important values/criteria? - For question 6: CASIOPA aims to have each group end their Breakout Session I with a vote on their most important values/criteria dotmocracy we intend this to be done using small dot stickers (a 'dotmocracy') against each group's total list of values and criteria each person in a group places their stickers next to that list.